ArnasBiel/blind-sql-injection-demo/README.md

 ### Bit-by-Bit Extraction

 Each ASCII character is an 8-bit number.
-For each character position, we send 8 injections — one per bit:
+For each character position, we send 8 injections (one per bit):

 ```sql
 -- Test whether bit N of the character at position P is set